Don’t Leave Home Without Him!

 Panama Cuisine

 Want to sample a basic Panamanian dish made in your own kitchen?
-It’s not hard at all as the every day cuisine is simple, but delicious — real comfort food!
-The key to its goodness is the availability in Panama of the freshest ingredients imaginable.
-Here is a version of a national favorite:
+It’s not hard at all as the everday cuisine is simple, but delicious —

 ARROZ CON POLLO: